tcwangshiqi-columbia/Neurify/README.md

 You can find detailed description of Neurify in paper [Efficient Formal Safety Analysis of Neural Networks](https://arxiv.org/abs/1809.08098).
 Neurify is a followup paper upon a previous state-of-the-art verification system ReluVal.
 You can find the detailed description of symbolic interval analysis in paper [Formal Security Analysis of Neural Networks using Symbolic Intervals](https://arxiv.org/pdf/1804.10829.pdf).

-This repository contains the implementation of Neurify and the evalutions on convolutional MNIST models, convolutional DAVE models, ACAS Xu models and Drebin models described in the paper.
+This repository contains the implementations of Neurify and the evalutions on convolutional MNIST models, convolutional DAVE models and Drebin models described in the paper.
+The updates on ACAS Xu model have been merged into original [ReluVal's repo](https://github.com/tcwangshiqi-columbia/ReluVal).
+Neurify's performance on ACAS Xu is on average 20 times better than original ReluVal's and 5000 times better than solver-based system like Reluplex.

 ## Prerequisite